ceejbot/no-more-unicorns/slides.md

 # [fit] More like this.

 ^ That's more like it.
 Frankly, I don't like being a unicorn.
-Let me tell you a little story about how much I don't like it.
+Let me tell you another way I don't exist.

 ---